-In the Fourteenth Edition of Business Law, we continue to offer a Reviewing feature at the end of every chapter to help solidify students' understanding of the chapter materials.
+In the Fourteenth Edition of Business Law: The First Course, I continue to offer a Reviewing feature at the end of every chapter to help solidify students' understanding of the chapter materials.
 Each Reviewing feature presents a hypothetical scenario and then asks a series of questions that require students to identify the issues and apply the legal concepts discussed in the chapter.